 Citations are publications that use Tocris products.
 Selected citations for Bax inhibitor peptide V5 include:

 Lee et al (2010) Angiotensin-II-induced apoptosis requires regulation of nucleolin and Bcl-xL by SHP-2 in primary lung endothelial cells.
 J Cell Sci 123 1634 PMID: 20406888

 Lin et al (2014) Andrographolide sensitizes the cytotoxicity of human colorectal carcinoma cells toward cisplatin via enhancing apoptosis pathways in vitro and in vivo.
 Toxicol Sci 139 108 PMID: 24563380

 Do you know of a great paper that uses Bax inhibitor peptide V5 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Bax inhibitor peptide V5

 There are currently no reviews for this product.
 Be the first to review Bax inhibitor peptide V5 and earn rewards!

 Submit a review and receive an Amazon gift card.

 $10US/$10CAN/€7/£6 gift card for a review without an image